oxymore-tech/liane/back/README.md

 ./liane start
 ```

-You can then go on http://localhost:8081/swagger which displays
+You can then open http://localhost:8081/swagger which displays
 the documentation of each endpoint.